 The initial evaluation is usually completed in a single session.
 The initial evaluation should document the necessity of a course of therapy through objective findings and subjective patient/caregiver self-reporting.
 Initial evaluations are completed to determine the medical necessity of initiating rehabilitative therapy or skilled instruction in maintenance activities that the patient and/or caregiver can perform at home.
-The physical therapist performs an initial examination and evaluation to establish a physical therapy diagnosis, prognosis, and plan of care prior to intervention.
+The occupational therapist performs an initial examination and evaluation to establish a working diagnosis, prognosis, and plan of care prior to intervention.
 Determination of referral to another health care practitioner is also an essential part of an initial evaluation.
-An initial evaluation for a new condition by a Physical Therapist is defined as the evaluation of a patient:
+An initial evaluation for a new condition by an Occupational Therapist is defined as the evaluation of a patient:

-• For whom this is the first encounter with the practitioner or practitioner group;

-- Who presents with: - o A new injury or new condition; or - o The same or similar complaint after discharge from previous care. - Choice of code is dependent upon the level of complexity.
+- For which this is their first encounter with the practitioner or practitioner group; - Who presents with: - o A new injury or new condition; or - o The same or similar complaint after discharge from previous care. - Choice of code is dependent upon the level of complexity.

+The evaluation codes reflect three (3) levels of patient presentation:

+- 1. low complexity;

+- 2. moderate complexity; and

+- 3. high complexity.

-The evaluation codes reflect three (3) levels of patient presentation: low-complexity, moderate-complexity, and high-complexity.
-Four components are used to select the appropriate PT evaluation CPT® code.
+Four (4) components are used to select the appropriate occupational therapy evaluation CPT® code.
 These include:

-- 1. Patient history and comorbidities;

-- 2. Examination and the use of standardized tests and measures:

-- 3. Clinical presentation;

-- 4. Clinical decision making.
+- 1. Occupational profile and client history (medical and therapy); - 2.
+Assessments of occupational performance; - 3.
+Clinical decision making; - 4.
+Development of plan of care.

-Relevant CPT® Codes: 97161, 97162, and 97163 - Physical Therapy evaluation

-The physical therapist evaluation:
+Relevant CPT[®] Codes: 97165, 97166, and 97167 - Occupational Therapy evaluation.
+The occupational therapist evaluation:

-- Is documented, dated, and appropriately authenticated by the physical therapist who performed it. - Identifies the physical therapy needs of the patient. - Incorporates appropriate tests and measures to facilitate outcome measurement. - Produces data that are sufficient to allow evaluation, diagnosis, prognosis, and the establishment of a plan of care.
+- Is documented, dated, and appropriately authenticated by the occupational therapist who performed it - Identifies the occupational therapy needs of the patient - Incorporates appropriate tests and measures to facilitate outcome measurement - Produces data that are sufficient to allow evaluation, prognosis, and the establishment of a plan of care

-The physical therapist's plan of care should be sufficient to determine the medical necessity of treatment, including:
+The written plan of care should be sufficient to determine the medical necessity of treatment, including:

-- The diagnosis along with the date of onset or exacerbation of the disorder/diagnosis. - A reasonable estimate of when the goals will be reached. - Long-term and short-term goals that are specific, quantitative and objective. - Physical therapy evaluation pertinent findings. - The frequency and duration of treatment. - Rehabilitation or habilitation prognosis. - The specific treatment techniques and/or exercises to be used in treatment. - Signature of the patient's physical therapist.
+- The diagnosis along with the date of onset or exacerbation of the disorder/diagnosis - A reasonable estimate of when the goals will be reached - Long-term and short-term goals that are specific, quantitative and objective - Occupational therapy evaluation pertinent findings - The frequency and duration of treatment - Rehabilitation or habilitation prognosis

+- The specific treatment techniques and/or exercises to be used in treatment - Signatures of the patient's occupational therapist